Travel & conservation company, since 1991

 © Akagera National Park/ African Parks

-The eight dogs are residing in the newly built kennels at Akagera’s park headquarters.
-On completion of their training the dogs may also operate in the two other parks: Volcanoes National Park and Nyungwe Forest Park in Rwanda.
+The eight dogs reside in the newly built kennels at Akagera’s park headquarters.
+On completion of their training, the dogs may also operate in the two other Rwandan parks: Volcanoes National Park and Nyungwe National Park.

 kennels